-The statement of financial position as at 30 June, 2015 reflects a revolving fund balance of Kshs.270,000,000 which relates to transfers from the County Assembly of Kilifi.
-However, bank statements to confirm the amount transferred and received were not availed for audit review.
-Further, no explanatory note has been provided for the revolving fund balance in these financial statements.
+The statement of financial position as at 30 June, 2016 reflects revolving fund balance of Kshs.152,485,074 which is a reduction of Kshs.117,514,926 from the revolving fund balance of Kshs.270,000,000 as at 1 July, 2015.
+The fund relates to transfers from Kilifi County Assembly to the Fund.
+However, the Management has not explained how and why the revolving fund has decreased during the year under review.
+Further, no disclosure note has been provided for the revolving fund balance in these financial statements.

-Consequently, the accuracy and completeness of the revolving fund balance of Kshs.270,000,000 as at 30 June, 2015 could not be confirmed.
+Consequently, the accuracy, validity and completeness of the revolving fund balance of Kshs.152,485,074 as at 30 June, 2016 could not be confirmed.

-10. Late \$ubmission of the Financial Statements for Audit
+10. Late Submission of the Financial Statements for Audit

-The financial statements for the year ended 30 June, 2015 were submitted to the Office of the Auditor-General for audit on 27 September, 2019, which is four (4) years after the statutory deadline of 30 September, 2015.
-This is contrary to Section 47 of the Public Audit Act, 2015 which states that, 'The financial statements required under the
+The financial statements for the year ended 30 June, 2016 were submitted to the Office of the Auditor-General for audit on 27 September, 2019, which is three (3) years after the statutory deadline of 30 September, 2016.
+This is contrary to Section 47 of the Public Audit Act, 2015 which states that, 'The financial statements required under the Constitution, the Public Finance Management Act, 2012 and any other legislation, shall be submitted to the Auditor-General within three months after the end of the fiscal year to which the accounts relate'.